Trustees needed to help deliver The Next Chapter – Closing date 10 Feb 2023

 Successful candidates will help to develop an important heritage institution which is increasingly reaching out to the community through learning and engagement, while providing a rich experience for its members.
 The Devon and Exeter Institution holds a wonderful historic reference library and art collection and is embarking on a strategic capital project to develop the building and to engage the wider community in an ongoing programme of events and activities.
 As Exeter has recently become a UNESCO City of Literature, it is a fantastic time to get involved in DEI governance and help us sustain part of the cultural heritage of the city.

-We have two vacant posts to fill and we are looking for candidates who may have backgrounds in the following;
+We have three vacant posts to fill and we are looking for candidates who may have backgrounds in the following

-- and/or local business knowledge, networking and fundraising experience
+- local business knowledge, networking and fundraising experience

 We welcome applications from people who have experience of being a trustee or those who are new to the role.
 We are very keen to grow and develop new trustees so if you have an interest but are not sure it’s for you we’d love to talk to you!
 The post is voluntary and you do not need to live in Devon and Exeter or be a current member of the Institution to apply.